-- A. The Russell 3000 Index measures the performance of the largest 3000 U.S. companies representing approximately 98% of the investable U.S. equity market. - B. The MSCI ACWI (All Country World Index) is a free-float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
+- A. The S&P 500 Stock Index measures the total return of 500 large capitalization U.S. common stocks.
+The index tracks leading industries and is capitalization-weighted. - B. The MSCI ACWI (All Country World Index) is a free-float-adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
 The term "free float" refers to the number of shares of stock publicly owned and available for trading. - C. The Barclays Capital U.S. Universal Index represents the union of Barclays Capital's U.S. Aggregate Index, U.S. Corporate High-Yield, Investment Grade 144A Index, Eurodollar Index, U.S. Emerging Markets Index, and the non-ERISA eligible portion of the CMBS Index.
-The index covers USD-denominated, taxable bonds that are rated either investment grade or below investment grade. - D. The Barclays Capital U.S. Aggregate Index is an unmanaged, marketvalue-weighted index of taxable investment-grade fixed-rate debt issues, including government, corporate, asset-backed and mortgagebacked securities, with maturities of one year or more. - E. The National Council of Real Estate Investment Fiduciaries (NCREIF) Property Index (NPI) is a quarterly time series composite total rate of return measure of investment performance of a very large pool of individual commercial real estate properties acquired in the private market for investment purposes only.
-All properties in the NPI have been acquired, at least in part, on behalf of tax-exempt institutional investors the great majority being pension funds.
-As such, all properties are held in a fiduciary environment.
+The index covers USD-denominated, taxable bonds that are rated either investment grade or below investment grade. - D. The Barclays Capital U.S. Aggregate Index is an unmanaged, market-value-weighted index of taxable investment-grade fixed-rate debt issues, including government, corporate, asset-backed and mortgage-backed securities, with maturities of one year or more. - E. The National Council of Real Estate Investment Fiduciaries (NCREIF) Fund Index Open-End Diversified Core (NFI-ODCE) is a composite comprised of primarily Core open-end funds widely used by institutional investors for exposure to domestic private market real estate.
+An openend fund is a large pool of properties held in a commingled fund structure where investors have redemption rights (typically quarterly right to make capital deposits or withdrawals).
+Because of quarterly purchase or redemption of fund shares, open-end funds have some of the best valuation disciplines in private market real estate.
+The funds report performance quarterly to NCREIF.
+Nearly all open-end funds are designed to be perpetual life vehicles, with many having history dating back to the 1970s.